 Coral Caverns - The Alleghenies

-At Coral Caverns’ underground wonderland, explore the only known coral reef cavern in existence and discover an abundance of fossils, stalactites and stalagmites.
-Coral Caverns is located 6 miles west of Bedford on Route 31 in Manns Choice.
+At Coral Caverns’ underground wonderland, explore the only known fossilized coral reef cavern in existence and discover an abundance of fossils, stalactites and stalagmites.
+The famed caverns have amazed thousands for more than 80 years with the diversity and beauty of its natural cave formations.
+Coral Caverns is located seven miles west of Bedford on Route 31 in Manns Choice.

 Crystal Cave - Dutch Country Roads

 The most visited cave site in Pennsylvania, Crystal Cave is known for its profuse, varied and natural wonders.
 Trained guides lead visitors through an array of spectacular calcium crystals and pillar formations.
 Concrete walks and steel railings ensure safety while descending 125 feet underground during an educational and exciting tour.
 Located off Route 22 near Kutztown, the 125-acre site and museum offers a shop and cafe for all travelers.

 About 405 million years ago, a horizontal karst cave made up of Ordovician limestone was formed.
 Today, Indian Caverns is the largest limestone cave in Pennsylvania and the second largest cave in Pennsylvania.
 Guided tours cover nearly a mile of massive rock formations and are filled with examples of Authentic Native American history and colorful local folklore.
 Indian Caverns is located on Route 45 in Spruce Creek.